Study Warns Only ‘Rapid Action’ Can Prevent Worst Marine Extinction in 250 Million Years

 The valve had been in service since 1971 but can no longer draw water, according to the Southern Nevada Water Authority, which is responsible for managing water resources for 2.2 million people in Southern Nevada, including Las Vegas.

 Across the West, extreme drought is already taking a toll this year and summertime heat hasn’t even arrived yet.
 Drought conditions worsened in the Southwest over the past week, the US Drought Monitor reported Thursday.
-Extreme and exceptional drought, the two worst designations, expanded across New Mexico, Arizona and Colorado — […]
+Extreme and exceptional drought, the two worst designations, expanded across New Mexico, Arizona and Colorado — all states […]

 Read the Full Article